oroinc/documentation/user_guide/records/manage_records.rst

 2. By clicking  |IcEdit| **Edit** it in the ellipsis (or more options) menu located at the end of the row of the selected record in the :ref:`table <doc-grids>`.

    .. image:: /user_guide/img/getting_started/records/ellipsis_example.png
-      :alt: Edit it in the ellipsis in the table
+      :alt: The edit option in the ellipsis menu

 3. By opening the page of the selected record and clicking **Edit**.

    .. image:: /user_guide/img/getting_started/records/record_edit_button_example.png
-      :alt: Open the page of the selected record
+      :alt: Editing records from their details page

 .. _doc-grids-actions-records-edit-inline: